ethereum-optimism/optimism/specs/guaranteed-gas-market.md

 that purchases enough gas such that the other deposit reverts.
 The smaller the max resource limit is, the easier this attack is to pull off.
-This attack is mitigated by having a large resource limit as well as a large elastcity multiplier.
+This attack is mitigated by having a large resource limit as well as a large elasticity multiplier.
 This means that the target resource usage is kept small, giving a lot of room for the deposit base fee to rise when the max resource limit is being purchased.